All Tech Field Day Events

 Out-of-the-box, IPM offers 40 synthetic test and monitor types that include API, DNS, Traceroute, BGP, etc. – and unlimited bring-your-own options.

 “That may seem a lot, but synthetic monitoring is not just a simple ping or a web check,” he points out.
 “It’s much more.
-There are a lot of different protocols that you must test individually from the entire picture or that end user experience, so that you can detect quicker and quicker.
+There are lots of different protocols that you must test individually from the entire picture or that end user experience, so that you can detect quicker and quicker.
 The dedicated monitor would alert and notify you of the issues so that you don’t have to go and bug other teams.”

-Using these inputs, the front-end development team can then leverage WebPageTest, an open-source product and part of the Catchpoint dashboard since last week, to run tests and find areas to improve and optimize.
+Using these inputs, the front-end development team can leverage WebPageTest, an open-source product and part of the Catchpoint dashboard since last week, to run tests and find areas to improve and optimize.

 Wrapping Up